openfaas/openfaas.github.io/_posts/2019-07-29-custom-domains-function-ingress.md

 ---
-title: "Grab Custom Domains for your Functions with FunctionIngress"
+title: "Grab free TLS & Custom Domains for your Functions with FunctionIngress"
 description: With OpenFaaS, you get a URL for every function by convention which is great and suits many people.
-This guide shows you have to get a Custom Domain for your functions using the new FunctionIngress concept.
+This guide shows you have to get a Custom Domain along with a free TLS cert for your functions using the new FunctionIngress concept.
 date: 2019-07-29
-image: /images/2019-custom-domains-function-ingress/1.jpg
+image: /images/2019-custom-domains-function-ingress/background.jpg
 categories:
   - community
   - end-user